-Here's my article in AM Costa Rica which will stay on the front page of their Retirement page for a week, then go to archives.
-It’s also in today’s March 24th issue of AM Costa Rica, the article has been running for weeks.
+Here's my article in AM Costa Rica which will stay on the front page of their Retirement page for several weeks, then go to archives.
+Beginning with the March 24th issue of AM Costa Rica, the article has been running for weeks.

 My latest Blog appears on Writer Carolyn Howard-Johnson's Blog site: